umairinter-75/c-programing-basics/README.md

 * factorial.c - A program that uses a custom made function named factorial(int n) to give the the following number provided by the user.
 * fib.c - A program that use the principle of Fibonacci series in its code by taking the input from the user and a custom function named fib(int n) is used to provide the Fibonacci number from its series.

+### Week 4
+*addresses.c - A program that uses the concept of pointers (*p) to locate a particular value in the computer's memory.

 ## How to run them